gpaumier/gp2/src/projects/2004 CEA biochips.rst

 .. figure:: /images/Biochips_236-30_532.jpg

-My goal was to adapt an antigen-antibody biological test, which had been developed in capillaries, to a planar format that had been designed for DNA biochips.
+My goal was to adapt an antigen-antibody biological test, which had been developed in capillaries, to a planar format designed for DNA biochips.
 I brought those two techniques together, showed the feasibility of printing antibody microarrays on the CEA-2 chemical layer, and studied experimental parameters to optimize the protocol.

 Substance P
 ~~~~~~~~~~~